Shares on the Joint Book-Entry Account

 According to the Finnish Companies Act the Annual General Meeting may after 1 September 2016 resolve that the shares in the joint book-entry account and the rights that those shares carry have been forfeited.
 After the General Meeting’s resolution the provisions on treasury shares apply to forfeited shares and the Board may, for example, resolve on cancellation of treasury shares.

-As this will be the first time the Annual General Meeting has an option to resolve the issue, the Audit Committee initiated a project to look into the procedure and consequences of such a resolution by the Annual General Meeting with a particular view on the equal treatment of all shareholders.
+As 2017 was the first time the Annual General Meeting had an option to resolve the issue, the Audit Committee initiated a project to look into the procedure and consequences of such a resolution by the Annual General Meeting with a particular view on the equal treatment of all shareholders.

-According to Board’s proposal this would apply to shares remaining in the joint book-entry account, for which no claim for registration into the book entry system has been made before the General Meeting’s decision on 27 April 2017 at 2pm.
+According to Board’s proposal this applies to shares remaining in the joint book-entry account, for which no claim for registration into the book entry system has been made before the General Meeting’s decision on 27 April 2017 at 2pm.

-Another shareholder of the company has proposed to the General Meeting that if a proposal on the forfeiture of shareholder rights within the meaning of Chapter 4, Section 10(2) of the Finnish Companies Act has been submitted to the General Meeting for resolution, the General Meeting would resolve that said decision could be made at the earliest on 1 February 2020 and provided that the company has actively sought to reach out to all shareholders of the company who have not transferred their holdings into the book-entry system.
+Another shareholder of the company proposed to the General Meeting that if a proposal on the forfeiture of shareholder rights within the meaning of Chapter 4, Section 10(2) of the Finnish Companies Act was submitted to the General Meeting for resolution, the General Meeting would resolve that said decision can be made at the earliest on 1 February 2020 and provided that the company has actively sought to reach out to all shareholders of the company who had not transferred their holdings into the book-entry system.

 Sampo plc has actively pursued to locate the holders of the shares in the joint book-entry account.
-Sampo has sent on 3 November 2016 a letter to 75,000 private persons, who had been registered as holders in the shareholder register dated 12 September 1997.
-The letter and widespread media attention following it has led to approximately hundred thousand contacts with potential shareholders.
+Sampo sent on 3 November 2016 a letter to 75,000 private persons, who had been registered as holders in the shareholder register dated 12 September 1997.
+The letter and widespread media attention following it has led to more than hundred thousand contacts with potential shareholders.